d-minnick/course-dbt/greenery/README_Week4.md

 from temp_t
 ```
-#### Created an exposure for my Product Funnel Dashboard and verified it's displaying correctly in the DAG.
+#### I created an exposure for my Product Funnel Dashboard and verified it's displaying correctly in the DAG.

 ### Part 3: Reflection question
 #### Reflecting on your learning in this class...